intel/neural-compressor/examples/pytorch/nlp/huggingface_models/language-modeling/quantization/ptq_static/ipex/smooth_quant/README.md

 # Introduction
-This example is to demonstrate the accuracy improvement introduced by SmoothQuant[1] (https://arxiv.org/pdf/2211.05100.pdf) for int8 models.
-[Lambada] (https://huggingface.co/datasets/lambada) train split is used for calibration (unless specified) and validation is used for evaluation.
+This example is to demonstrate the accuracy improvement introduced by SmoothQuant[1](https://arxiv.org/pdf/2211.05100.pdf) for int8 models.
+[Lambada](https://huggingface.co/datasets/lambada) train split is used for calibration (unless specified) and validation is used for evaluation.

 # 1. Environment
 ```shell